 This is a fairly straightforward reproduction of the script of Macbeth, as it appeared in print for the first time.
 I have modernized the spelling, adjusted the punctuation, made a few small corrections (blue), and numbered the printed lines, scene by scene.
 Nothing more than that.

-This is my first attempt at a revision of the script.
+This is my initial attempt at a revision of the script.
 I have overhauled the division into scenes (blue), altered the lineation where some change seems to be required, and marked an assortment of passages – including four whole scenes – which I am proposing to omit (grey).

 After making the prescribed cuts, I take this stab at a second revision of the script.
 I have tried to knock some sense into scene 2, introduced some changes to the peripheral text (blue), and marked some passages – including one block of eighty odd lines in scene 22 – which, to say the least, it would do no harm to omit (grey).